alahirajeffrey/alahirajeffrey/README.md

 ### Goals for 2023

 My major goals for 2023 in no particular order include
-- Learning AWS (EC2, RDS, S3, DynamoDB, lambda)
+- Learning system design.
 - Completing a few more certificates on [freecodecamp](https://www.freecodecamp.org/learn)
 - Writing cleaner and more efficient code
-- learning AWS devops
+- learning the basics of AWS devops

 ### Stats
 [![Alahira's GitHub stats](https://github-readme-stats-git-masterrstaa-rickstaa.vercel.app/api?username=alahirajeffrey)](https://github.com/anuraghazra/github-readme-stats)